kyleyu23/shopping-cart/README.md

-This project is created using React Router and React Testing.
+This project is created by making use of React Router and React Testing.